anyWareSculpture/playground/angular-socket-io-im/README.md

 	(fixing status bar should take care of this)

 ### General
-- Enforce login before accessing remaining app flow
+- ~~Enforce login before accessing remaining app flow~~
+- Disable interaction if proximity is not set?
 - Clean up controllers.js, seperate into view specific files
 - Do cleanup on "logout"/tab close to remove cyberObjects and update status bars ...